Stardoll: Concept

-Players use in-game currency to purchase clothing, beauty, and decor items from Starplaza, the game's virtual shopping plaza.
+Players use in-game currency to purchase additional clothing, beauty, and decor items from Starplaza, the game's virtual shopping plaza.
 The Stardoll membership is free, and most of the game's core features are entirely free of charge.
-All members can earn Starpoints (experience points) and Starcoins (in-game currency) by doing different activities, competing in weekly competitions, and completing challenges in the game.
+All members can earn Starpoints (experience points) and Starcoins (one of two in-game currencies) by doing different activities, competing in competitions, and completing challenges in the game.